Dyers

 Wendy Maltman

-Wendy Maltman was the first Lady Clerk to be appointed in the history of The Nine Incorporated Trades of Dundee.
-As Boxmaster & Clerk, Wendy continues to establish her place in the Trades history books.
+Wendy Maltman is the first Lady Deaconto be appointed in the history of The Nine Incorporated Trades of Dundee.

 Wendy is the Founder and Creative Director of The Malting House Design Studio.